Official Government Website

 **The above programming is intended for educational purposes only and may not meet the mandatory continuing legal education requirements in Idaho.
 You will not receive CLE credit for viewing/listening unless it has been approved.
 You can check to see the approved CLE courses here.

-The Attorney Well-Being Task Force (AWBTF) was formed in February 2020 by the Board of Commissioners of the Idaho State Bar to improve the well-being of the legal profession in Idaho.
-The Task Force brings various representatives from sections, committees, and practice groups together to investigate obstacles to well-being in the profession and identify resources to help attorneys, judges, law students, and related staff members not only survive but thrive in their professional and personal lives.
+The Attorney Well-Being Committee was formed in September 2023 by the Board of Commissioners of the Idaho State Bar to improve the well-being of the legal profession in Idaho.
+The Committee brings various representatives from sections, committees, and practice groups together to investigate obstacles to well-being in the profession and identify resources to help attorneys, judges, law students, and related staff members not only survive but thrive in their professional and personal lives.

-Please feel free to reach out to members of the Task Force if you have ideas for programs or resources that would be helpful to others or if you have questions.
+Please feel free to reach out to members of the Committee if you have ideas for programs or resources that would be helpful to others or if you have questions.
 Teresa Baker, the ISB staff liaison is also available at (208) 334-4500.

 Well-Being Task Force Report – December 2022